 Generally, you can use this formula to work out the decline in value of an eligible depreciating asset if you started to hold it on or after 10 May 2006.
-However, this formula may not apply in some cases - for example, if you held an asset before 10 May 2006 but then dispose of and reacquire it on or after 10 May 2006 just so the decline in value of the asset can be worked out using this formula.
+However, this formula may not apply in some cases - for example, if you held an asset before 10 May 2006 but then disposed of it and reacquired it on or after 10 May 2006 just so that you could use this formula to work out the asset's decline in value.